Data Centers in Pennsylvania

 Explore Markets in Pennsylvania

-Pennsylvania – Keystone of East Coast Connectivity
+Pennsylvania – Strategic East Coast Colocation

 Pennsylvania: At A Glance

-Factor | Rating / Data | Notes |
+| Factor | Rating / Data | Notes |

-Global Connectivity Grade | A | Excellent carrier diversity and proximity to major East Coast network peering points. |
+| Global Connectivity Grade | A | Excellent carrier diversity and a high concentration of data center facilities. |

-Direct Cloud On-Ramps | Over 2 – as of September 2025 | Direct access to AWS with private and partner connections available to others. |
+| Direct Cloud On-Ramps | Over 2 – as of September 2025 | Direct access to major providers including AWS, with private extensions available. |

-Tax Incentives | Yes | State offers a sales and use tax exemption for data center equipment. |
+| Tax Incentives | Yes | A specific sales and use tax exemption exists for data center equipment. |

 Network & Connectivity Ecosystem